bazo-blockchain/bazo-wallet/README.md

 # OySy Wallet

-> The web-based wallet for Bazo
+> The web-based wallet for the OySy

 ## Setup